ModernN64SDK/n64sdkmod/README.md

 A libultra SDK for the modern era

-This is WIP and is not fully tested.
-In my opinion this is NOT production ready.
+This is WIP and has been tested.
+Expect documentation on how to use/install being released later.